 Whether you need assistance filing a workers’ compensation claim or you need assistance with your appeal, turn to a team of attorneys who understand state laws and have extensive knowledge working with insurers, employers, and appeals boards.

-The attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP, can assist with your job-related injury or illness.
+The attorneys at Koonz McKenney Johnson & DePaolis LLP, can assist with your job-related injury or illness.
 Contact us today to get started by scheduling a consultation with one of our three office locations nearest you or contact us online with your questions.